 In September 2021, the Company acquired certain assets (the "Asset Purchase Agreement") of a payroll business, which was used to provide payroll processing services.
-The aggregate purchase price that the Company paid for these assets was \$14,750, paid as follows: (i) \$10,325 in cash at closing, (ii) the delivery of 244 shares of the Company's common stock, which the parties agreed had an aggregate value of \$2,213 as of September 30, 2021, and (iii) the delivery of a promissory note in the amount of \$2,213.
-The promissory note was adjusted to \$2,223 to account for post close and working capital adjustments.
+The aggregate purchase price that the Company paid for these assets was \$14,750, paid as follows: (i) \$10,325 in cash at closing, (ii) the delivery of a promissory note in the amount of \$2,213, and (iii) the delivery of 244 shares of the Company's common stock, which the parties agreed had an aggregate value of \$2,213 as of September 31, 2021.
 The Asset Purchase Agreement is subject to working capital adjustments to the purchase price.

-Also in September 2021, we acquired certain assets of a payroll business (the "Second Asset Purchase Agreement"), which were used to provide payroll processing services.
-The aggregated purchase price for these assets was \$24,150, paid as follows: (i) \$15,000 was paid in cash at closing, (ii) the delivery of 523 shares of the Company's common stock which both parties agreed had an aggregate value of \$4,800 at closing, and (iii) the delivery of a promissory note of \$4,350.
-The promissory note also includes a contingent consideration, which is contingent on certain thresholds and will be based on the trailing twelve-month revenue at September 30, 2022, which we expect will be paid in the fourth quarter of 2022.
-Additionally, we utilized a Monte Carlo simulation to determine the fair value of the contingent consideration.
+Also in September 2021, we acquired certain assets of a payroll business (the "Second Asset Purchase Agreement").
+The initial purchase price for the assets was \$24,150, of which \$15,000 was paid in cash at closing.
+The Second Asset Purchase Agreement also included the delivery of 523 shares of the Company's common stock, which both parties agreed had an aggregate value of \$4,800 at closing.
+Finally, the Second Asset Purchase Agreement set forth a promissory note initially valued at \$4,350 and includes a contingent consideration, which is contingent on certain thresholds and will be based on the trailing twelve-month revenue at September 30, 2022, which we expect will be paid in the fourth quarter of 2022.
+The promissory note was adjusted to \$4,318 to account for an estimated shortfall in working capital when compared to the working capital target at closing of the transaction.
+The Second Asset Purchase Agreement is subject to post-closing adjustments for working capital and purchase price.
+We utilized a Monte Carlo simulation to determine the fair value of the contingent consideration.
 For the year ended December 31, 2021, there was a measurement period adjustment to the fair value of the contingent consideration of \$465.
-For the quarter ended June 30, 2022, there was a measurement period adjustment to the fair value of \$1,350.
-The promissory note was adjusted to \$4,533 to account for post close and working capital adjustments.